djplaner/exploring-australian-curriculum/README.md

 - [X] Generating Python class for manipulating the Australian Curriculum structures
 - [ ] Explore other uses of the classes as I start teaching
+    - [ ] Visualising big ideas in mathematics with curriculum
 - [ ] Explore how the approach used by [WebGlossary.info](https://webglossary.info/) might be integrated with memex